LEARN DESMOS: Classroom conversation

 Once activated, you'll see clear indicators for what screens your students may access.
 You can edit or extend that range, or even disable pacing, with a single click.

 Want to highlight student responses, and keep students focused on the math—rather than who was right, who was wrong, or whose work is on display?
 Anonymize!

 Students’ names are swapped out and replaced by the names of famous mathematicians.
 (Delightful, right?)

 Multiple logins from a single student?
 Or maybe an inappropriate name or comment?
-Use “manage class” to hide a student—name and responses—from the class.
+Press the three dots menu and select "hide student" to hide a student—name and responses—from the class.